CBD Oil at Walmart – Everything You Need To Know [Updated For 2022]

 Amid this hemp-driven trend it almost seems silly for a retail giant such as Walmart, to not cash in on the ongoing craze.
 But as bizarre as it may seem, Walmart has an ultra-safe outlook towards currently trending CBD products.

-So what is it exactly that is stopping the megastore from meeting the needs of its customers?
+So what exactly is it, that is stopping the megastore from meeting the needs of its customers?

-Why the apprehension in stocking up on CBD and raking in immense profits?
+Why do they have so much apprehension to stocking up on CBD and raking in immense profits?

-Read on to know what is and what is not available in Walmart, as far as hemp products are concerned…
+Read on to know what is and what’s not available in Walmart, as far as hemp products are concerned…

 Can you buy CBD Oil at Walmart?

-Sadly, real CBD oil is not sold by Walmart.
+Sadly, you can’t buy CBD oil at Walmart.
 Even though Walmart sells many other hemp-based products, CBD oil is not one of them.
 You cannot find it in-store or online (just like you should never search for “CBD oil Amazon“).

 Having said that, most hemp-based products boast great nutritive value, even though they are extracted from cold-pressed hemp seeds, and do not contain any CBD.

-The fact is that hemp seeds are devoid of ANY cannabinoids – in spite of being packed with undeniable nutritional properties.
-CBD is instead extracted from the flowers of full-grown hemp plants.
+The fact is that hemp seeds are devoid of ANY cannabinoids – in spite of being packed with undeniable nutritional properties, the seeds simply don’t contain THC or CBD.
+That means CBD can only extracted from the flowers of full-grown hemp plants.

 CBD is short for cannabidiol, a phytochemical or cannabinoid found in all kinds of cannabis plants.
-Cannabinoids are found in both marijuana and hemp branches of the cannabis family.
+Cannabinoids are found in both marijuana and hemp strains of the cannabis family.

 A higher concentration of THC occurs naturally in marijuana.
-Hemp however contains a very small amount of THC, whereas CBD is present in greater concentrations.
+Hemp however contains a very small amount of THC, whereas CBD is present in greater concentrations in Hemp.

 Therefore, the products derived from hemp are not intoxicating at all.
-CBD is not psychoactive, and in fact, it negligates the psychotrophic effects of THC.
+CBD is not psychoactive, and in fact, it negates the psychotropic effects of THC.

-Why then, is a big player like Walmart hesitant in retailing CBD products across its stores?
+If CBD boasts so many benefits, it makes you wonder why a big player like Walmart is hesitant in retailing CBD products across its stores.

 Hemp was legalized by the US government under the Farm Bill of 2018.
-Before that, hemp was classified as a controlled substance and categorized as Schedule I. As per the amended law however, hemp was reclassified as an agricultural crop.
+Before that, hemp was classified as a controlled substance and categorized as a Schedule I drug.
+As per the amended law however, hemp was reclassified as an agricultural crop.
 Effectively, CBD products with 0.3% or less THC were also legalized.

-With the CBD market riddled with uncertainty, Walmart (and other big retailers) are yet to take a stand surrounding the inclusion of CBD products on their shelves.
+With the CBD market is still riddled with uncertainty, Walmart (and other big retailers) are yet to take a stand surrounding the inclusion of CBD products on their shelves.
 The executives at Walmart recently held meetings with CBD manufacturers and sampled their products – in preparation of commencing sales.
+As it currently stands, you can’t buy CBD Oil at Walmart quite yet.

 CBD Oil vs Hemp Oil – The Label Dissonance